 A short history of Peranakan KUEHS

-The Peranakan cuisine is a unique blend of international cuisines mainly incorporating Chinese, Malay and Indian cooking preparations.
+The Peranakan cuisines are a unique blend of international cuisines mainly incorporating Chinese, Malay and Indian cooking preparations.
 Indonesian, Portuguese and Thai influences also contributed to what could be regarded as the world's first "fusion" cuisine.

-A large part of peranakan cuisine are the Peranakan patisseries.
+A large part of Peranakan cuisines is the Peranakan patisseries.
 Kuehs are bite-sized snack or dessert foods originating from Southeast Asia, referring to both sweet and savoury desserts.
 The term KUEHS can be used for cakes, cookies, dumplings, pudding, biscuits, or pastries.
 Kuehs are often steamed, baked, and can be very different in texture, flavour and appearance from Western cakes or puff pastries.

 offers the widest range of handmade Peranakan and Straits pastries DELIVERED FRESH TO YOU!